SkyTemple/c-of-time/rust/README.md

 the Cargo.toml.

 ## Documentation
-Most of the logic of the Rust subsystem is in the `eos-rs` crate.
+Most of the logic of Rust of Darkness is in the `eos-rs` crate.
 The documentation for this crate is available at <https://eosrs.pmdcollab.org/>.

 Broadly speaking, this crate provides two APIs: